 The only time you’ll need to pay your solicitor is if your stabbing injury claim is successful and is simply a set percentage of your compensation that will be deducted as a success fee.
 The exact percentage you’ll pay will be listed in your CFA before you sign it.

-If you’d like us to help with your claim, please call our team on 0800 6524 881 today.
+If you’d like us to help with starting the stabbing injury claims process, please call our team on 0800 6524 881 today.
 An advisor will review your case and explain your options for free.
 If they suspect you have a strong enough case, they’ll connect you with one of our solicitors straight away.